 - Don’t make them stay in the water if they get spooked.
 If your horse feels like they cannot escape, they will be more unwilling to enter the water in the future.

-- If you have a friend with a horse that loves to swim, have them come over and swim with you and your horse.
+- Get them a buddy.
+If you have a friend with a horse that loves to swim, have them come over and swim with you and your horse.
 Your horse may be more comfortable entering the water if they see another horse having fun.

 Remember that different bodies of water can evoke different levels of fear for your horse.
 For example, the pond up the road may have crystal clear water that is more inviting than one with dark water.
 Your horse will tell you if they are scared, so always make sure you are listening.